jdpagm03-tech/chyoadownloader/README.md

 ## Portainer Deployment Guide

-### Step 1: Upload Docker Image
+### Step 1: Build the docker image
-Upload the `chyoa-downloader-v2:latest` image to your Docker registry or local Docker daemon.
+** Portainer **
+ - Open the environment in which you wish to create your stack
+ - Select `Build a new image` under your 'Images' tab
+ - Incert under `Names` the name you wish to call your image (in my case `chyoadownloaderimage`)
+ - Select `URL` and incert the following link `https://github.com/jdpagm03-tech/chyoadownloader.git`
+ - Select `Build the image`

 ### Step 2: Docker Compose Configuration
 Create a Docker Compose service with the following configuration: